DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/airflow/1_setup.md

     On Linux, the quick-start needs to know your host user-id and needs to have group id set to 0.
     Otherwise the files created in `dags`, `logs` and `plugins` will be created with root user.
     You have to make sure to configure them for the docker-compose:

     ```bash
     mkdir -p ./dags ./logs ./plugins
     echo -e "AIRFLOW_UID=$(id -u)" > .env
     ```

+    On Windows you will probably also need it.
+If you use MINGW/GitBash, execute the same command.

+    To get rid of the warning ("AIRFLOW_UID is not set"), you can create `.env` file with this content:

+    ```
+    AIRFLOW_UID=50000
+    ```

 5. **Docker Build**: